 Participation will expand your knowledge of all levels of government, and further develop your communication, leadership, and project management skills.

-- Education Action Groups manage the components of our annual program dedicated to educating the general public.
+- Education Action Teams manage the components of our annual program dedicated to educating the general public.

-- Advocacy Action Groups keep abreast of specific issues and advocate for positions based on League consensus.
+- Advocacy Action Teams keep abreast of specific issues and advocate for positions based on League consensus.

-- Administrative Groups and Standing Committees manage and sustain our League.
+- Administrative and Standing Committees manage and sustain our League.

 This longstanding educational committee is at the heart of the League.
 It’s tremendous scope of activity includes candidate forums, registering voters, publishing an online voter guide, and educating the citizenry about proposed amendments and the voting process.
 The committee speaks to the core of the League Mission to engage people in democracy and to do so in a nonpartisan way.